tiprankstipranks

 We operate a multinational business subject to the economic, political and other risks inherent in conducting operations in foreign countries and with foreign currencies.

 We have operated in foreign countries and with foreign currencies for many years, and our results are subject to foreign currency exchange fluctuations.
 We primarily sell products derived from world commodities.
-Historically, we have been able to adjust local prices relatively quickly to offset the effect of local currency depreciation versus the U.S. dollar, although we cannot guarantee our ability to do this in the future.
-The anticipated strength in the U.S. dollar may continue to involve risks, as it could take us an extended period of time to fully recapture the impact of a loss of foreign currency value versus the U.S. dollar.
+Historically, we have been able to adjust local prices relatively quickly to offset the effect of local currency depreciation versus the U.S. dollar, although we may not be able to do so in the future.
+If the strength of the U.S. dollar continues, it could take us an extended period to fully recapture the impact of a loss of foreign currency value versus the U.S. dollar.
 We may hedge transactions that are denominated in a currency other than the currency of the operating unit entering into the underlying transaction.
 Our hedging activities may not be fully successful in limiting the adverse impacts of our currency risks.
-Our operations are subject to political, economic and other risks.
-There has been and continues to be significant political instability in some countries in which we operate.
+Our international operations are subject to political, economic and other risks.
+There has been and continues to be significant political instability in some countries in which we operate, and the U.S. government has altered its approach to international trade policy, including a review of long standing North America free trade agreements, both generally and with respect to matters directly and indirectly affecting agricultural commodities such as corn, sugar and soy.
+Unilateral actions affecting trade, protectionist trade measures, renegotiation of existing bilateral or multi-lateral trade agreements, the formation of new agreements or treaties with or between foreign countries, potential retaliatory actions by countries, and consequences from market uncertainty related to any of these events could adversely impact our operations, earnings and cash flows.
+Resulting tariffs, duties, levies, or import or export licensing requirements could also adversely affect our results of operations.
 Economic changes, terrorist activity and political unrest may result in business interruption or decreased demand for our products.
-Country capital controls, such as those in Pakistan and Argentina, may prevent the repatriation of dividends or payments due to us from our subsidiaries in the country.
-Protectionist trade measures and import and export licensing requirements could also adversely affect our results of operations.
+Country capital controls, such as those imposed in Pakistan and Argentina, may prevent the repatriation of dividends or payments due to us from our subsidiaries in countries that impose such controls.

 Natural and Human Disruptions - Risk 1